gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 openstack --debug --help
 ```

-The command displays the components that need to be updated.
-To do this, use the command below.
+To update the components, use the command below.
 (Replace `<PROJECT>` with the correct
 project):

 ```bash